The BA 3 Step Process

 What's included for all course attendees?

-Time and again we hear back from delighted practitioners, who are discovering the joy of being able to really support people moving on from a difficult birth.
+Time and again I hear back from delighted practitioners, who are discovering the joy of being able to really support people moving on from a difficult birth.
 Adding the 3 step rewind method to your skill set will result in you being able to dramatically increase your influence when supporting people move on from a previous difficult birth.